How Money Ranked the 2022 Best Colleges

 Quality of Education: 30% of weighting

-Graduation rates: 30%.
-Education experts and college officials generally agree that one of the most important reflections of a college’s quality is its graduation rate.
+• Six-year graduation rate: 20%.
 The most commonly cited graduation rate statistic — the percentage of freshmen that graduate within six years — is based only on first-time, full-time students, meaning it misses a large population of students at many colleges.
-To help address that, we also use recently available federal data to expand that graduation rate by specifically including the share of full-time students who transferred into a college and earned a degree within six years.
-The included graduation rate is calculated using bachelor’s degree-seeking students only.
+To help address that, we also use federal data to expand that graduation rate by including the share of full-time students who transferred into a college and earned a degree within six years.

-Peer quality: 10%.
-Decades of research have shown that undergraduates have a major impact on their peers.
+Peer quality (15%): Decades of research have shown that undergraduates have a major impact on their peers.
+Our peer quality measure consists of these three indicators:

-• Yield (5%).
-The federally reported “yield” is the percentage of accepted students who enroll in a given college.
+• Yield (5%): The federally reported “yield” is the percentage of accepted students who enroll in a given college.
 The higher the yield, the more likely it is that the school was the student’s first choice, or best option, and that applicants perceive the college’s quality as high.

-Faculty: 10%.
-Research shows that students who get more individual attention from faculty tend to achieve more, both in college and after graduation.
+Faculty (10%): Research shows that students who get more individual attention from faculty tend to achieve more, both in college and after graduation.
 (See, for example, this Gallup-Strada study.)
 We include each school’s student-to-faculty ratio.

 • Is on the “Heightened Cash Monitoring 2” list published by the U.S. Department of Education, reflecting concerns about the school’s financial stability.